-Every family has issues, but some are more dysfunctional than others.
-Family dysfunction can make you dread the holidays, but it’s possible to really enjoy this season.
+Family dysfunction can make you dread the holiday season.
 Family members continuously affect each other and respond to obstacles in either helpful or disruptive ways.
-After a particularly messy and obstacle-filled year, you can use our 7 tips to lean into a happier holiday and create new patterns with your own kids.
+Our 7 tips can help you lean into a happier holiday and create new patterns with your own kids.

 Some of the links may be affiliate links.
 At no additional cost to you, we may earn a commission if you click through and make a purchase.

 I need a little help from you to kick off this article.
 Before you read any further, think about all the groups you belong to…a work team, church group, friends, groups you lead or coach, etc. When you start listing them, you’re probably part of more groups than you realize.
 Don’t forget to include your family!

 Which of those groups do you love?
 Which ones are challenging for you?
 Which group allows you to be the most real version of yourself?

 I love being part of groups!
 Most of us do, because it means something to belong.
 Not just fit in.
 Really belong.
 Brené Brown talks about belonging in the 4th most popular TED Talk of all time–it has over 37,000,000 views–and she wrote about it in a book I love.

 But inevitably change occurs in the group and it throws everything out of whack.
 Science tells us that human beings love consistency, so it only makes sense that change is uncomfortable and difficult.